vamem9z-Moses/dotfiles/README.md

   `./boostrap-ctag.sh`.
 This will copy a ctags file that adds go bindings.
 1. `boostrap-xfce-fedora.sh` - Setup F21 to use XFCE.
 This should be run after
    boostrap-fedora-workstation.sh.
+1. `bootstrap-btsync.sh` - This will create the btsync systemd service for the user that runs the script.

 ### Bootstrap The Shell
 `boostrap-shell.sh` will setup the shell with zsh, rvm, pythonz and nvm.
 This